thePatonSystem/thePatonSystem.github.io/README.md

 The framework does not replace domain-specific theory or physical law.
 It determines whether such models are structurally permitted to operate.

+The system functions as a constraint-first admissibility filter applied prior to modelling.

 ---

 ## Structural Architecture